Slide2-4 Screen Readers

 To learn more see:

-Using The JAWS Screen Reader The Freedom Scientific JAWS screen reader can be a powerful tool in helping to evaluate the usability of a website.
+Using The JAWS Screen Reader JAWS can be a powerful tool in helping to evaluate the usability of a website.
 JAWS, a Microsoft Windows based screen reader assistive technology, presents Web pages using the JAWS Virtual Cursor.
 This allows users to read and navigate a Web page as though it were a text document.
 Users press the ARROW keys to read line by line, word by word, character by character, and so on.
 The JAWS Navigation quick keys make it faster and easier to move around on a Web page and anywhere else the Virtual Cursor is active.
 These commands are all assigned to keys on the main part of the keyboard.
 A web page well structured with the HTML tags, make it possible for JAWS user to quickly navigate the page and gain an understanding of the page content.
+JAWS Cursor Modes:

-Using The NVDA Screen Reader NVDA (NonVisual Desktop Access) is a free, open source software, Microsoft Windows based assistive technology, screen reader which enables blind and vision impaired people to use computers.
+Using The NVDA Screen Reader NVDA is a free, open source software, Microsoft Windows based assistive technology, screen reader which enables blind and vision impaired people to use computers.
 You can control what is read to you by moving the cursor to the relevant area of text with a mouse or the arrows on your keyboard.
 NVDA can be installed on your computer, or a portable version can be use on an USB thumb drive.
 NVDA uses a virtual buffer concept common to all Windows screen readers on the market.
 NVDA takes the HTML of the page and converts it into a flat document with semantic information in the order the HTML appears in the browser source.
 As you navigate, NVDA will speak semantic information such as link, heading level 1 through heading level 6, button, images, and much more.

 Using The Voiceover Screen Reader VoiceOver is a screen reader program that comes on Mac computers, iPhones, iPads, and iPod touches.
 VoiceOver is not a standalone screen reader assistive technology.
 It is deeply integrated into the iOS operating system and all the built-in apps on iOS devices.
 It can also access most OS X native applications and functions.
 VoiceOver gives auditory descriptions of each onscreen element, and provides helpful hints along the way (whether you prefer using gestures, a keyboard, or a braille display), and it supports more than 30 languages, including multiple voice options.

+Using The Windows Narrator Screen Reader Narrator is a screen-reading app built into the Windows operating system.
+Narrator is included with every copy of Microsoft Windows, providing a measure of access to Windows without the need to install additional software as long as the computer in use includes a sound card and speakers or headphones.
 Narrator can assist a blind person in installing a full-function screen reader, assisting the user until their screen reader of choice is up and running.
 Because Narrator is a lightweight screen reader that requires minimal hooks into the operating system, Narrator can provide speech when a full-function screen reader might be unable to do so, such as during the process of updating hardware drivers.
 The Ease of Access settings in Windows are easy to discover, learn and use.
 Settings are grouped by ability (vision, hearing, and interaction).
 To get directly to Narrator settings, press Windows logo key plus Control key plus N.